abacusmodeling/abacus-develop/docs/quick_start/easy_install.md

 - Download the latest source code without git: `wget https://github.com/deepmodeling/abacus-develop/archive/refs/heads/develop.zip`
 - Get the source code of a stable version [here](https://github.com/deepmodeling/abacus-develop/releases)
 - If you have connection issues accessing GitHub, please try out our official [Gitee repo](https://gitee.com/deepmodeling/abacus-develop/): replacing 'github.com' with 'gitee.com' works for all the links above. e.g. `git clone https://gitee.com/deepmodeling/abacus-develop.git`
+- If you do only need LCAO calculations, ScaLAPACK, ELPA, CEREAL are not needed.

 ## Configure